Why You Should Deep-Clean Your Mattress: Dust Mites, Mould Spores & Allergies

 Professional mattress cleaning: what actually works

-A commercial HEPA-filtered vacuum extracts dust mites, dead skin, allergens, and surface debris from deep within the mattress.
-HEPA filtration captures 99.97% of particles down to 0.3 microns — including mite droppings and mould spores that a household vacuum would blow back into the air.
+A powerful sealed vacuum draws the dislodged material — dust mites, dead skin, excrement, fine debris — out of the mattress through HEPA filtration.
+HEPA captures particles down to 0.3 microns, including mite droppings and mould spores that a household vacuum would simply blow back into the air.

 How often should you clean your mattress?